nocomplexity/SecurityArchitecture/05-introduction.rst

 follow.
 And since it is a true open license, your rights regarding this publication are no different than ours or other contributors.

-To summarize this eBook is an open reference architecture aiming to help you to design better secure systems in less time and with less cost.
+To summarize this publication is an open reference architecture aiming to help you to design better and more secure systems in less time and with less cost.

 Why another reference architecture
 ----------------------------------